 Telfar Sport?
-The Designer’s Olympic Uniforms For Liberia Are Just The Beginning
+The Designer's Olympic Uniforms For Liberia Are Just The Beginning

 Before the coronavirus pandemic, activewear had already been on the rise.
 Brands like Lululemon, Athleta, and Outdoor Voices were leading the market, valued at $155.2 billion in 2018, according to ReportLinker, and was expected to hit $257.1 billion by 2026.
 It's now expected to even surpass that, and reach $547 billion by 2024, according to Allied Market Research.

 Shopping aggregator Lyst has seen an uptick in consumers looking for outdoor and technical brands compared to last year, while brands like Nike continued to be strong performers throughout the economic crisis brought by the pandemic.
-Vogue Business attributes this success to the growth of fitness-centered digital platforms and communities that have emerged in the pandemic, such as Lululemon’s outdoor fitness tracking app Strava and Nike’s Run Club.
+Vogue Business attributes this success to the growth of fitness-centered digital platforms and communities that have emerged in the pandemic, such the outdoor fitness tracking app Strava and Nike’s Run Club.
 Both have built a sense of exclusivity around fitness that also translates to their activewear goods.

 According to Business of Fashion, the activewear boom is ripe for brands with strong digital presences and loyal communities that can power their success beyond quarantine as people exit the sweatpants bubble.
 Telfar has both; the brand’s direct-to-consumer business model speaks to its robust fandom that exists online and off.
 We're thinking that, soon, T-logo designs on sweats, leggings, and more will be as popular a commodity as on handbags.